Reflections

 Step 2: Research your target audience

 Once you’ve gained a clearer view of your customers by talking to your colleagues in customer-facing positions, it’s time to expand that view with market research, such as surveys.
 Many companies work with an external market research partner to deliver key insights into who their customers are.
-If you aren’t able to outsource this job, you can still gain lots of insights by conducting your own research.
-You might start by using a free market research template like this one, offered by HubSpot.

 Step 3: Analyse your first-party data